Economist - Climate Risk

-You’ll be working as part of the Scenario Development (SDE) team within Forecasting and Scenario Methodology (FSM) in Krakow, Poland.
-Our team is responsible for all aspects of economic stress testing and scenario analysis.
-The FSM Scenario Development team’s main focus is on global macroeconomic and financial risk and the development of baseline and stress scenarios for UBS and its regional entities.
+You’ll be working as part of the Scenario Framework and Coordination (SFC) team within Forecasting and Scenario Methodology (FSM) in Krakow, Poland.
+Our team is responsible for ensuring that new projects related to scenario development are successfully completed.
+As part of the FSM-SFC team you will be involved in all aspects of climate change scenario generation, such as building the process, building the infrastructure, deciding how to design the scenarios and designing the scenarios themselves.
 The scenarios are developed using research, subject-matter expertise, use of econometric models and input from senior management and other experts within UBS.

 Stress scenarios represent an area of continuous development, as they are increasingly adopted by banks to assess the impact of external shocks on their business and by regulators to assess the resilience of the financial sector and the economy to adverse events and trends, including environmental concerns.

-– Master’s degree in a relevant quantitative field (e.g. economics, macroeconomics, environmental economics, financial economics).
-Exceptional candidates without a Master's degree but with highly relevant additional work experience will also be considered
+– master’s degree in a relevant quantitative field (e.g. economics, macroeconomics, environmental economics, financial economics)

-– Previous work experience in a related role
+– internship or short / medium duration experience in a related role

 – experience involving economic analysis, forecasting of macroeconomic and financial variables, econometric modelling or generation of macroeconomic scenarios

 – knowledge of macroeconomic and financial indicators

 – strong analytical, problem-solving and synthesizing skills (you know how to figure things out)